witnet/witnet-price-router/README.md

   ```console
   yarn compile
   ```
-- For migrating your contracts, please revist first `./truffle-config.js`, setup desired network properly, and then:
+- For migrating your contracts, please open first `./truffle-config.js`, setup the desired network properly, and then:
    ```console
    yarn migrate --network rinkeby
    ```
-- Some scripts are ready for you in case you wanted not only to deploy your data feed contracts, but also **verify** them into ***Etherscan***:
+- Some scripts are ready for you in case you wanted not only to deploy your data feed contracts, but also **verify** them in ***Etherscan***:
   - Get an API_KEY from [Etherscan](https://etherscan.io/apis).
   - Create a new file **`.env`** inside the root directory and complete the following line:
     ```console